OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 ```

 Run `npm run build` and `npm pack` under `packages/sdk` after any updates of SDK.
-## Add or remove dependecy for SDK
+## Add or remove dependency for SDK
-run `pnpm install XXX` to add dependecy, run `pnpm remove XXX` to remove dependency.
+run `pnpm install XXX` to add dependency, run `pnpm remove XXX` to remove dependency.
 # Running test cases

 All tests are under `test/` folder.
 The filename ends with ".spec.ts".